pabloolvr/Ouclos/README.md

  - put ```/:id/deliver```
  Set an order with a given id as delivered.
 It requires user and admin authentication, if at least one of these two is not validated, a 401 error is returned.
 It returns a 404 error if id is not found in the database.

-The backend tests were manually made in the browser.

 ### Frontend